Cldwlkn13/balloonatics/README.md

 **Bugs**
 - Slideshows can occasionally be a little sticky in transition
 - The qty widget does not center very well in some scenarios
+- Please be aware bundle images and their contents do no match up

 ## Deployment